rdelfin/pe_mentorship/week_6/ex_2.md

 let you write a handler for them that executes a piece of code instead of whatever the default behaviour is for the signal is.
 A common use-case for signals is to communicate messages between processes.
 The signal is used to tell the other process that an event happened.
-Because of this, you'll often see signals reffered to as a form of *Inter-Process Communication*, or IPC.
-In this topic, it's important to note that there's two signals you'll never be able to handle: `SIGKILL` and `SIGSTOP`.
+Because of this, you'll often see signals referred to as a form of *Inter-Process Communication* or IPC.
+In this topic, it's important to note that there are two signals you'll never be able to handle: `SIGKILL` and `SIGSTOP`.

 ## Setup

-Much like before, you can find the image for thid exercise in `w6_ex2`, but you should run it in the following way to allow `strace` to run properly:
+Much like before, you can find the image for this exercise in `w6_ex2`, but you should run it in the following way to allow `strace` to run properly:

 ```bash